 The decision to target Paris and the associated propaganda boost Islamic State has received is a worrying development, as it may continue to seek to offset its difficulties in Iraq and Syria by launching ever more dramatic attacks against the West.

+Why now?
 Islamic State’s ability to recruit fighters and gain support within jihadist circles relates directly to its ability to gain and hold territory.
 This has meant that it has focused on expanding its territory in Iraq and Syria and acquiring affiliate provinces.
 Until recently, targeting states outside of the region has not been a priority for the group.

 This focus is changing because Islamic State has come under increasing pressure in the region, facing ground operations by Kurdish and Iraqi forces and airstrikes by the US-led coalition and Russia.

 Islamic State lost control of the town of Sinjar in north-western Iraq on November 12 when Kurdish Peshmerga forces recaptured it.
 This cut the group’s supply lines between its main base in Raqqa, Syria and its stronghold in Mosul, Iraq.
 Iraqi troops have had success of their own by encircling Islamic State-held Ramadi in anticipation of an upcoming assault on the city.